OwainWilliams/UmbracoPDF/Blog/Index.md

  ## Umbraco Content and Rotativa PDF

 My plan here is to make what I call a Content Block.
-It's a Nested Content element which I will drop on to a page and if that Content Block is on the page, I can PDF it.
+It's a Nested Content element which I will drop on to a page.
+This makes the element optional and I can place it on any page that I want.

-Here are the steps I'll take to make this Content Block.
-* Add a new composition which I will use on all pages within the website.
-This will be called Page Content.
-The Page Content section will have a Nested Content picker.
+The first thing I need to do is setup my Nested Content element within Umbraco.
+In the backoffice I've created two folders, one for my compositions and another for my Content Blocks.